YangLing0818/RPG-DiffusionMaster/README.md

 #### **3. Regional Diffusion with local LLMs**

 We recommend to use base models with over 13 billion parameters for high-quality results, but it will increase load times and graphical memory use at the same time.
-We have conducted experiments on three different sized models,  Here we take llama2-13b-chat as an example, we can run:
+We have conducted experiments with three different sized models.
+Here we take llama2-13b-chat as an example:

 ```bash
 from RegionalDiffusion_base import RegionalDiffusionPipeline